-For rising 9th-12th graders.
+For rising 7th-9th graders

 Maybe you think of a programmer alone late at night in front of a screen, or a hardware hacker surrounded by blinking computer parts.
 Computer science is not just coding, and computer engineering is not just electronics.
 Computing is all around us, and you can find it almost everywhere.
-In this camp you’ll explore how code intersects with your digital and physical worlds.
+In this camp, you’ll explore how code intersects with your digital and physical worlds.

-- Make copper tape circuits to examine basic electronics.
+- Building circuits to examine basic electronics.